“Calmness of mind is one of the most beautiful jewels of wisdom.’’ – James Allen

 It is perfectly normal to have doubts and to procrastinate.
 But in actual fact, you can do as little as 5 minutes to meditate anytime or anywhere.

 Whereas meditation aims to relief active and anxious minds, you may use mindfulness meditation to reflect on and deepen your relationship with someone or your religion.
-Meditation can be practiced in many ways, so there is bound to be a collection of techniques that resonate with each individual, and with each person’s situation.
+Meditation can be practised in many ways, so there is bound to be a collection of techniques that resonate with each individual, and with each person’s situation.

 What is Meditation?